jniluo15/jbcs_git_basics/README.md

 - Delete a branch locally and remotely:
   - Remotely: `git push origin --delete branch_name`
   - Locally: `git branch -d branch_name`
-  - You can also do this in GitLab when you accept a `merge`
+  - You can also do this in GitHub when you accept a `Pull request`

 ### Sudden and Permanent Shut Down of Wacky Products Incorporated